delasy/messages-chrome-extension/README.md

 # messages-chrome-extension
 Google Chrome extension built using React.js 18 and Vite 5.

+The idea of this extension is to download messages from API, store them in storage and display whenever popup opens.

 ## Quick Start

 1. Install and build the project: